 This is a stressful time for you and your loved ones.
 Our university-wide wellness team is here to help and to let you know that many of the emotions you are experiencing are being felt by others.
-There are many things you can do to cope with the pandemic and feel emotionally better and if you're struggling, check out these resources.
+There are many things you can do to cope with the pandemic and feel emotionally better.
+If you're struggling, check out these resources.
 We have received many questions related to coping with COVID-19.
 Here is a community resource with answers to your questions.
 Our health and wellness experts will do the best to answer your questions in a timely way.
 Take good self-care and stay well!

 Bernadette Mazurek Melnyk, PhD, APRN-CNP, EBP-C, FAANP, FNAP, FAAN

 Vice President for Health Promotion, University Chief Wellness Officer